ajcrowe/puppet-confd/README.md

 include confd
 ```

-This will copy the confd binary and create all the directory structure
+This will copy the `confd` binary and create all required the directory structure and sync your assets from the site module.

 ###The confd class